gkessel/gkessel.github.io/about.markdown

 permalink: /about/
 ---

-Welcome to my website!
-My name is Garen, I am an IT specialist and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.
+Hello world!
+Welcome to my website, my name is Garen, I am an IT specialist and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.
+This blog is where I will collect notes and record links of interest.
+Thank you for visiting.